renesas-rz/rz_gstreamer_sample_code/14_gst-fileplay/README.md

 ```
 The _g_object_set()_ function is used to set some element’s properties, such as:
 -	 The location property of filesrc element which points to an MP4 file.
--	 The position-x and position-y property of  waylandsink element which point to (x,y) coordinate of wayland desktop.
+-	 The position-x and position-y are properties of waylandsink element which point to (x,y) coordinate of wayland desktop.
 -	 The caps property of capsfilter (audio_capsfilter) element which specifies output audio sample rate 44100 Hz.

 #### Link elements